jasonkresch/protect/README.md

 The following are supported user actions related to the management of shares.
 Note that ***PROTECT*** implements fine-grained access controls, permitting different users to be authorized to perform different functions or operations for different secrets.

-* **Store Share** - Stores a specified share to enable reliably maintenance of a specific secret
+* **Store Share** - Stores a specified share to enable reliable maintenance of a specific secret
 * **Read Share** - Reads a share to enable determination of a secret's value
 * **Delete Share** - Deletes a share to allow destruction of a secret
 * **Recover Share** - Initiates an immediate share recovery of a deleted share